Steve-Tech/Blog/_posts/2025-09-30-windows-enable-4kn.md

 title:  "Enable 4Kn Support on SSDs in Windows (or Linux)"
 ---

 Almost 2 years ago, I wrote a post on [finding 4Kn supported SSDs](/posts/find-4k-native-ssds/), but 4Kn was mostly only documented for Linux, and I didn't know how to enable it from within Windows.
 But as I'd like to make 4Kn more known, I thought I'd find out how to enable it using Windows too.
-If you're concerned about stability, 4Kn has been supported since Windows Vista SP1, and my brother had been running Windows 11 with 4Kn on a WD SN850X for about a year now, and hasn't had any issues.
+If you're concerned about stability, 4Kn has been supported since Windows Vista SP1 (although only bootable since Windows 8), and my brother had been running Windows 11 with 4Kn on a WD SN850X for about a year now, and hasn't had any issues.

 <!--more-->